Mansfield High School (Massachusetts)

 Mansfield High School (MHS) is a four-year, comprehensive public high school located in Mansfield, Massachusetts, United States.
-It is the lone high school in the Mansfield Public Schools system.
-MHS serves approximately 1,300 students in grades nine though twelve.
+It is the only high school in the Mansfield Public Schools system.
+MHS has approximately 1,300 students in grades nine though twelve.
 The school teams are named the Hornets, the mascot is Sting the Hornet, and the school colors are green, white, and black.

 Academics

 Faculty

 Mansfield High School (2018-2019) employs 299 teachers with 83 teaching within the eight core academic departments.
 This leads to an overall student to teacher ratio of 13.23 to 1, which is in line with the 13 to 1 statewide student to teacher ratio.

 Graduation requirements

 For the current graduating class, the Class of 2022, students are required to complete and pass courses totaling 124 credits.
 Twenty-five of those must be passed during the students’ senior year.
-In addition to credit requirements, students must also pass the state-required MCAS exam.
-There are also departmental requirements for graduation, listed below.
+In addition to credit requirements, students used to have to pass the state-required MCAS exam, but after the passing of Question 2 in the 2024 referendum, it’s no longer required to graduate.
+There are also departmental requirements for graduation.

-English – Students must take and pass four English courses usually consisting of English 9, English 10, English 11, and English 12.
-However, in place of English 11 and English 12, students may opt to take AP Language and Composition and AP Literature and Composition to obtain college credit.

-Mathematics – Students must take and pass three Mathematics courses in order to graduate, although many students take four courses.
-Most students usually take Algebra I, Geometry, Algebra II, and Advanced Algebra or Pre-Calculus.
-However, students may opt to take AP Calculus AB, AP Calculus BC, AP Computer Science Principles, or AP Statistics to obtain college credit.

-Social studies – Students must take and pass three Social Studies courses in order to graduate.
-Students usually take World History, American History I, and American History II to meet this requirement.
-However, many students take AP American History, AP European History, or AP Psychology to obtain college credit.

-Science – Students must take and pass three science courses during their tenure at Mansfield High School in order to graduate.
-Many students take Biology, Chemistry, and Physics to meet this requirement.
-Also, students may opt to take AP Physics, AP Chemistry, AP Biology, or AP Environmental Science to obtain college credit.

-Health and physical education – Students must take and pass two heath classes and two physical education classes to meet the graduation requirements.
-This usually consists of Introduction to Wellness freshman year, the student's choice of a gym class sophomore year, Health Dynamics junior year, and the student's choice of a gym class senior year.